 As your fitness improves, increasing your speed and working at a higher level of resistance will enable you to continue to grow your fitness.

-Varying the programs and including HIIT workouts will enable you to improve your stamina even faster.
+Varying the programs and including HIIT workouts will improve your stamina even faster.

 -